-It’s exciting to see your byline and headshot on top-tier websites or niche industry blog.
+It’s exciting to see your byline and headshot on top-tier websites or niche industry blogs.
 Sharing your expertise in a blog post on high-authority sites not only builds your own personal brand, but it can also bring exposure to your company as well.
 Sometimes that exposure will even come packaged in the form of a dofollow link, which is great for SEO.

-But, before you spend all your time and resources pumping out guest posts, read on to learn why that may not be the best link building strategy for your brand.
+Before you spend all your time and resources pumping out guest posts, read on to learn why that may not be the best link building strategy for your brand.

 What is Guest Posting?